simplykapoor/teched2022-IN260/exercises/ex4/ex43/README.md

 ## Summary

-You should have received a second welcome email from HR manager.
+You should have received a welcome email and request for feedback on the onboarding process from HR manager.

 Continue to - [Exercise 4.4](/exercises/ex4/ex44)